 (b) Meets the criteria of section 3(b)(2) requiring that all regulations be written in clear language and contain clear legal standards.

-Consultation With Indian Tribes (E.O.
-13175 and Department Policy) and ANCSA Corporations
+Consultation With Indian Tribes (Executive Order 13175 and Department Policy)

-The Department of the Interior strives to strengthen its government-to-government relationship with Indian Tribes through a commitment to consultation with Indian Tribes and recognition of their right to self-governance and tribal sovereignty.
-We have evaluated this rule under the Department's Tribal consultation and Alaska Native Claims Settlement Act (ANCSA) Native Corporation policies.
-While the NPS has determined the rule would not have a substantial direct effect on federally recognized Indian tribes or ANCSA Native Corporation lands, water areas, or resources, the NPS is consulting Alaska Native tribes and Alaska Native Corporations regarding potential NPS restrictions on taking of wildlife for sport purposes on preserves.
+The Department of the Interior strives to strengthen its government-to government relationship with Indian Tribes through a commitment to consultation with Indian Tribes and recognition of their right to self-governance and tribal sovereignty.
+We have evaluated this rule under the criteria in Executive Order 13175 and under the Department's tribal consultation and Alaska Native Claims Settlement Act (ANCSA) Native Corporation policies and have determined that this rule may have substantial direct effect on federally recognized Indian tribes.
+The NPS invited Alaska Native tribes and corporations to consult on the proposed rule and has consulted with those tribes and corporations that have requested consultation.

 National Environmental Policy Act